River-Mochi/MagicMail/README.md

-﻿# Magic PostMaster [MPM]
+﻿# Magic Mail [MM]

-Magic PostMaster helps Cities: Skylines II’s postal system work more smoothly and gives more control over how post offices and sorting facilities behave.
+Magic Mail helps Cities: Skylines II’s postal system work more smoothly and gives more control over how post offices and sorting facilities behave.

 It can: